 Elementary properties of groups, groups of permutations, isomorphism, cyclic groups, Lagrange's Theorem, homomorphisms.

 The material covered in Chapters 1-15 of Pinter's book is the core.
 Additional topics will be selected by the instructor.

-Course Coordinator: Manohar Madan Summer 1994 3 cr. each
+Course Coordinator: Manohar Madan 1995-96